v3io/tutorials/README.md

 - Scraping or reading data from external sources &mdash; such as Twitter, weather services, or stock-trading data services &mdash; using serverless functions.
   See, for example, the [**stocks**](demos/stocks/read_stocks.ipynb) demo use-case application.

-For details and examples, see the [data collection and exploration tutorial](GettingStarted/GettingStarted.ipynb).
+For an overview of available platform data collection and ingestion examples, see the [GettingStarted](GettingStarted/GettingStarted.ipynb#gs-data-collection-and-ingestion) tutorial Jupyter notebook.

 <a id="data-exploration-and-processing"></a>
 ### Exploring and Processing Data